SZiv/RAMPSSB/README.md

 RAMPS Servo Board.
 Released under GPLv3.

 Replaces the X and Y stepper drivers on a RAMPS CNC control board with two channel DC motor quadrature encoder control using cheap, common, easy to solder components.
+Compatable with almost any 0-24V DC motor with a quadrature encoder that uses hall effect, optical, or mechanical rotary encoders.

 Uses a square L298N DC motor driver, attached with standoffs to the PCB, over 2 Arduino Pro Micros for control.
 PCB board is less than 100m square, so it can be produced for $5 + shipping from Seeedstudio, and the L298N driver board is cheap (like $3), and the controllers, Pro Micros, are maybe 5 bucks a piece.